alan-turing-institute/the-turing-way-book/content/make/make.md

 constructed iteratively.
 The Makefile started as a way to run several dialect detection methods on a collection of input files and gradually grew to include the creation of figures and tables from the result files.
-Thus the advice for using Make for reproducible research is to start small and to start using Make early.
+Thus the advice for using Make for reproducible research is to *start small and start early*.

 The published Makefile in the repository does not contain the paper, but this *is* included in the internal Makefile and follows the same structure as the